Price Up, Open Interest Down: Short Covering or Profit Taking?

 Open Interest (OI) is the total number of unsettled contracts on the exchange.
 When OI rises, new contracts are being created: a new long and a new short are matched into the market.
 When OI falls, existing contracts are being closed: an old long and an old short leave the market.

-Net Taker Imbalance (NTI) measures the directional bias of aggressive order flow, calculated as (buy notional − sell notional) / total notional × 100.
+Net Taker Imbalance measures the directional bias of aggressive order flow, calculated as (buy notional − sell notional) / total notional × 100.
 The scale runs from −100 (all selling) to +100 (all buying).
 At zero, flow is balanced.
-At +20, buyers took 60% of notional and sellers 40%, because the buy share is always (100 + NTI) / 2.
-NTI runs on three timeframes: 5m, 15m, and 60m.
+At +20, buyers took 60% of notional and sellers 40%, because the buy share is always (100 + Net Taker Imbalance) / 2.
+Net Taker Imbalance runs on three timeframes: 5m, 15m, and 60m.
 The 60m reading is the regime signal: the directional character of the last hour, not just the last few minutes.

-Volume Z-Score (buy_vol_z, sell_vol_z) measures how many standard deviations the current window’s buy or sell volume is above or below its historical mean.
+Volume Z-Score (Buy Volume Z-Score, Sell Volume Z-Score) measures how many standard deviations the current window’s buy or sell volume is above or below its historical mean.
 A z-score of +3 means buy volume is running three standard deviations above what is normal for this instrument.
 A negative z-score means volume is below average.
 The z-score is computed on a rolling window, not a fixed daily reset, so it adapts to the current regime.

-Relative Price Impact (RPI) measures how much price moved per dollar of volume transacted.
-A high RPI means price moves a lot on small notional, the order book is thin.
-A low RPI means large volume barely moves price: the book is deep and absorbing flow.
+Relative Price Impact measures how much price moved per dollar of volume transacted.
+A high Relative Price Impact means price moves a lot on small notional, the order book is thin.
+A low Relative Price Impact means large volume barely moves price: the book is deep and absorbing flow.

-Buy Volume Concentration is derived as buy_vol_z − buy_trade_z.
+Buy Volume Concentration is derived as Buy Volume Z-Score minus Buy Trade Count Z-Score.
 When positive, dollar volume grows faster than trade count: average trade size is increasing.
 Fewer, larger trades relative to count.
 That points to concentrated execution rather than broad retail-style fragmentation.
 When negative, many small trades are fragmented across the window: retail or algorithmic.

 April 1: STO-USDT Binance Perpetuals